POOL

 CUEING

-Cueing simply means hitting the cue ball with the pool cue towards the target.
+Cueing simply means hitting the cue ball with the pool cue toward the target.
 The player must hit the white cue ball first and make the cue ball hit the ball that they are aiming for.
 Players will cue until they miss a shot or scratch, and then the other player will shoot.
 The players must only shoot their designated striped or solid balls.

 SCRATCHING/PENALTIES